mcclellandj/fashion-image-classifier/README.md

 ### Project objectives

 - Build a deep learning convnet model from scratch with tensorflow to classify images of fashion items into categories using the keras Fashion MNIST dataset.
-It comprises the following 10 categories:
+Table 1 shows the 10 categories

+Table 1: Fashion item categories
 <div style="position: absolute; left: 40px;">
   <table border="0">
     <tr>